Interstate Bridge: Second bridge and renovations

+Vertical lift

 The bridge is 3538 ft long with a main span of 531 ft.
 The vertical lift provides 176 ft of river clearance when fully opened.
-Openings last about ten minutes and occur between 20 and 30 times per month.
+Openings last about ten minutes and occur between 20 and 30 times per month, or around 300 per year.

 Outside peak commuting times (6:30 a.m. to 9 a.m. and from 2:30 p.m. to 6 p.m), marine traffic is granted right of way at the bridge by federal law (33 CFR 117.869).

 In 2006, the six total lanes of the bridges carried 130,000 vehicles daily.
 Full traffic capacity occurs four hours every day.

 The Interstate Bridge's name is a simple descriptive one based on its location, as a bridge connecting two states.
 In 1917, the new bridge gave its name to a Portland arterial street.
 Shortly before the bridge opened, a pair of streets through North Portland that were planned to be treated as the main route to and from the bridge, Maryland Avenue and Patton Avenue, were renamed Interstate Avenue.